Nesland, Harold J.

 In 1961, Nelsand formed a short-lived partnership with Olympia architect Donn M. Sibold.
-Known projects by the firm of Sibold & Nelsand include a remodel for American Federal Savings & Loan (1963) in Tacoma and the Neo-Expressionist Capitol Savings & Loan (1963) in Olympia.
+Known projects by the firm of Sibold & Nelsand include the Sermons From Science pavllion at the Century 21 Fair; a remodel for American Federal Savings & Loan (1963) in Tacoma; and the Neo-Expressionist Capitol Savings & Loan (1963) in Olympia.

 Nesland passed away on June 5, 1999 in Redmond, Washington at the age of 76.
 Docomomo WEWA is seeking additional information about the life and work of Harold J. Nesland.
 Please contact us if you have any additional information.